Are Your Presentations Putting People To Sleep?

 Given the positive impact of humor, can you afford not to find a way to incorporate it?

 As you consider adding humor and you wonder if it’s appropriate or if it might offend someone, err on the side of caution, and use something else.
 Keep your humor tasteful and suitable for your audience.
 You’re not trying to be a standup comedian, you’re trying to add some levity to help you influence.

 Do you want to learn how and when to leverage humor to influence?
-Join us for Maximum Influence and learn how to make humor one of your most effective tools and how to avoid the biggest “humor mistake” that will derail your talk.
+Register for Unleash Your Influence: The Master Class and learn how to make humor one of your most effective tools and how to avoid the biggest “humor mistake” that will derail your talk.

-Schedule a free consultation with Dr. Heather Johnson to see all of the ways the skills taught in Maximum Influence could increase your effectiveness.
+Conact Dr. Heather Johnson and Schedule a free consultation to see all of the ways the skills taught in our Influence Courses can increase your effectiveness.

 NEW IN 2020: Explore our selection of Online Courses and Webinars

 Dr. Heather Johnson is a nationally recognized speaker with extensive experience developing leaders.
 With a doctorate in Psychology and over 20 years of business experience, she works with leaders to quickly identify individual and team performance obstacles and develops customized solutions that lead to rapid change and lasting results.
 Heather facilitates public and in-house workshops that deliver personalized, practical, and immediate results.
 Some of her most requested topics are: Influence, Emotional Intelligence, Team Building, Communication, and Strategic Planning.
 For more information call contact us here or call 651-322-7821.